typelevel/skunk/modules/docs/src/main/paradox/reference/Sessions.md

 println(Session.DefaultConnectionParameters.map { case (k, v) => s"| `$k` | `$v` |" } .mkString("\n"))
 ```

-You may set arbitrary session parameters via the `parameters` property in your session initialization.
-For example, to use with Amazon Redshift:
+It is possible to modify default session parameters via the parameters session property, which is unsupported in general but may be necessary when using nonstandard Postgres variants.
+Amazon Redshift, for example, does not support the `IntervalStyle` parameter, and this will cause startup negotiation to fail.
+A workaround is demonstrated below.

 ```scala mdoc:compile-only
 Session.single[IO](